Original Sin (The Vampire Diaries): Reviews

 Matt Richenthal of TV Fanatic rated the episode with 4.4/5 saying that Qetsiyah was "awesome" and that "she was the driving force behind an episode that managed to be both very focused and very scattered. [...]
 The hour told just one story, but what a bat $hit crazy story it is...."
 He also commented on the amnesia plot, saying that it's "dumb, stupid, ridiculous and awful'.

 Crystal Bell from Wet Paint stated that it was one of the best episodes of the show.
 "It was a fast-paced thrill-ride, full of twists and turns."

 Michael from No White Noise gave the episode 2.5/4 saying that this was "the most fun episode to watch".

 Eric Goldman from IGN rated the episode with 8/10 saying that it was a pretty focused episode.
 He praised Paul Wesley's acting "[Paul Wesley] does deadpan well" and stated that he and Janina Gavankar were very fun.
 "What was especially amusing was the show getting pretty meta here about its central love triangle."

 Stephanie Hall of KSiteTV gave a good review to the episode saying that "season five has been on a roll and "Original Sin" was no exception".
 About Gavankar's character she stated that "she is crazy but also sympathetic" but she expected her to be more "wild and eccentric".
 She closed her review saying: "...the way [Qetsiyah] was presented was excellent.
 She was threatening and extensively powerful as a witch, while also believable and grounded in real human emotions.
 Janina Gavankar embodied this role exceptionally well, and luckily Qetsiyah's plan is far from over."

 Alyse Wax from Fear Net also criticized the amnesia story: "I was so into it the story until Stefan woke up and said, “I’m sorry, I have no idea who you people are.”
 Amnesia is one of the laziest storytelling tricks."

-TheDude35 from Bitch Stole My Remote said that it was a great episode and that "finally someone has explained the doppleganger situation" and he loves when "questions get answered every once in a while".
+TheDude35 from Bitch Stole My Remote said that it was a great episode and that "finally someone has explained the doppelgänger situation" and he loves when "questions get answered every once in a while".

 Christopher Monigle from Star Pulse didn't like the episode saying that it was "a convoluted mess" and that "[Original Sin] is another reason to worry about the quality of the show".
 He closes his review: "I sort of wish this episode never happened, but it's early in the season.
 The writers failed to pull together the different parts of last year's central narrative together and far from resolving it this season.
 Hopefully, something was learned from that failure last season, and this ends by episode ten."